techn0mad/techn0mad.github.io/_posts/2024-11-17-wellbrook-debugging.md

 > the noise problem doesn't show up if the feeder is then used with a passive
 > antenna.
 Hence, this can lead to a false diagnosis that the antenna is
 > faulty.
+>

-If the antenna connectors are covered in either Vaseline or Dow Corning DC 4 grease and a PVC boot is slid over the connectors, this should be okay."
+> If the antenna connectors are covered in either Vaseline or Dow Corning DC 4
+> grease and a PVC boot is slid over the connectors, this should be okay.

 So, I treked out to the backyard and undid my various ropes and lines to get the loop down to arm's reach and checked the connection.
 Sure enough, the